Table of Contents

 Get Help for PTSD and Trauma Today

 If you or a loved one is living with PTSD, chronic pain, or emotional distress from past traumatic experiences, healing is possible.
-At our treatment center, we offer both EMDR therapy and brainspotting therapy, two evidence-based approaches proven to help people process emotional pain and reduce their distress level.
+At our treatment center, we offer both EMDR therapy and brainspotting therapy, two research-based approaches proven to help people process emotional pain and reduce their distress level.
 Through an individualized process built around your personal preferences, we’ll guide you with effective therapy techniques such as the eight phases of EMDR, emdr eye movements, body scans, and brainspotting sessions designed to release trauma stored in the body.

 Whether you’re seeking support for eating disorders, borderline personality, personality disorders, or co-occurring struggles, our therapists provide compassionate care using family systems approaches and trauma-focused methods.
 We can also help you understand the difference between EMDR and brainspotting, offering a comparative study of how each technique works so you can find the best fit for your recovery journey.
 Recognized by leading health organizations, these therapies empower you to move forward with resilience and peace.